dooco/rock-paper-scissors-lizard-spock/README.md

 ### Further Testing

 The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
 The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
-A large amount of testing was done to ensure that all pages were linking correctly.
+A large amount of testing was done to ensure that all components of game, html, css and JavaScript linking correctly.
-Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
+Friends and family members were asked to review the site and point out any bugs or issues.

 ## Known Bugs

 On some mobile devices the Hero Image pushes the size of screen out more than any of the other content on the page.
 A white gap can be seen to the right of the footer and navigation bar as a result.
 On Microsoft Edge and Internet Explorer Browsers, all links in Navbar are pushed upwards when hovering over them.